Hybrid Users rule

 |

-Filter users by assigned licenses and apps/services.
-License filter conditions are split into two groups, filter by licenses and filter by apps/services.
+You can filter users by assigned licenses and apps/services: License filter conditions are split into two groups: filter by licenses and filter by apps/services.
 Licenses can be filtered by ALL, ANY, and NOT:

-You can also filter by inheritance of assigned applications and services:
+Also, you can add filtering by inheritance of assigned applications and services:

 |